McIndi/mast.installer/mast/installer/files/contrib/templates/installation.md

 This will install mastd as a Windows service and it can be controlled and configured as a standard Windows service.
-You can also provide certain parameters to control how the service will run (ie which user to run as, or whether to start on boot), please provide a "--help" option to mastd install to see all the available options.
+You can also provide certain parameters to control how the service will run (ie which user to run as, or whether to start on boot), please provide a "/?" option to mastd install to see all the available options.

 ## Linux